JetBrains/kotless/README.md

 So, simply speaking, Kotless gives you one magic button to deploy your Web application as a serverless application on AWS!

-**Version of Kotless 0.2.0 will also support Microsoft Azure, you can try it out already by compiling branch 0.2.0.
-In the near future we will publish SNAPSHOT versons.**
+** The version of Kotless 0.2.0 will also support Microsoft Azure, you can try it out already by compiling branch 0.2.0.
+In the near future we will publish SNAPSHOT version.**

 Kotless consists of two main parts: